tytydraco/ExamineScraper/supplements/cbd.md

 ALS

 A case study reported that a daily dose of 2x300 mg of CBD was associated with improvement of dysphagia from ALS.
 While eighteen months after onset, dysphagia progress and speech was almost competely lose, limb weakness, fasciculation, and atrophy worsened relatively less.
-The authors theorize that progression of some but not all symptoms of motor neuron disease may be able to be slowed using CBD.reference
+The authors theorize that progression of some but not all symptoms of motor neuron disease may be able to be slowed using CBD.[53]

 5.2